 Traditional breast reduction surgery

 A surgical (as in, scalpel-based) breast reduction procedure is called a mammoplasty.
 A mammoplasty requires the cutting out of sections of breast, relocating the nipple, and removing loose skin.
 It is extremely invasive, and is in essence redistributing the entire chest tissue in a new shape.
-This is very useful in some scenarios, and may be the only option, but if we can avoid this level of interference in our flesh, we will.
+This is very useful in some scenarios and may be the only option, but if we can avoid this level of interference in our flesh, we will.
 Liposuction breast reductions then become our preference.

 Scarring from liposuction breast reduction surgery in our Armadale, Melbourne clinic

-Scarring is absolutely minimal from a liposuction breast reduction surgery, because we only need to make very small incisions to get the cannulas into the breast.
+Scarring is absolutely minimal from a liposuction breast reduction surgery, because we only need to make very small incisions to get the cannula into the breast.
 The incisions are hardly visible.
 Scarring from a traditional breast reduction surgery is much more visible.

 The procedure is performed via very small incisions, about 1mm in diameter, so the tiny tube can fit through.
 We make these tiny incisions using what’s known as a punch, which also does biopsies.
 The hole is so tiny it heals over with virtually no visible scarring.
 During the procedure, the hole stretches, but it goes back to its usual skin elasticity once the procedure is over.
 Breast tissue, as is necessary for its many functions, is very flexible.
 Think of how many times your breasts may change over a lifetime.